Slum: Violence

 Women in slums are at greater risk of physical and sexual violence.
 Factors such as unemployment that lead to insufficient resources in the household can increase marital stress and therefore exacerbate domestic violence.

 Slums are often non-secured areas and women often risk sexual violence when they walk alone in slums late at night.
 Violence against women and women's security in slums emerge as recurrent issues.

 Another prevalent form of violence in slums is armed violence (gun violence), mostly existing in African and Latin American slums.
 It leads to homicide and the emergence of criminal gangs.
 Typical victims are male slum residents.
 Violence often leads to retaliatory and vigilante violence within the slum.
 Gang and drug wars are endemic in some slums, predominantly between male residents of slums.
 The police sometimes participate in gender-based violence against men as well by picking up some men, beating them and putting them in jail.
 Domestic violence against men also exists in slums, including verbal abuses and even physical violence from households.

 Cohen as well as Merton theorized that the cycle of slum violence does not mean slums are inevitably criminogenic, rather in some cases it is frustration against life in slum, and a consequence of denial of opportunity to slum residents to leave the slum.
-Further, crime rates are not uniformly high in world's slums; the highest crime rates in slums are seen where illicit economy – such as drug trafficking, brewing, prostitution and gambling – is strong and multiple gangs are fighting for control.